Please use the below link to confirm your Option Choices:

 We encourage students to talk to teachers and other students to gain a thorough understanding of the course and the where it could lead.

 Some subjects are compulsory; we have called these core subjects and all students will study these.
-Other subjects are optional but to maximise potential we require some students to study at least one “Ebacc” subject – French, History or Geography.
+Other subjects are optional but to maximise potential we require some students to study at least one “Ebacc” subject – German, French, History or Geography.
 Students considering a university career may want to study more than one of these subjects, depending on entry requirements to different Universities.
 Please ask subject teachers for advice on this.

 A Broad and Balanced Curriculum